cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 Relations
 ---------

-In the relational model, data exists in relations.
+In the relational model, data exist in relations.
 A relation is often depicted as a tabular data structure:

 .. image:: books.svg
     :alt: A tabular illustration of a relation named simple_books, showing a header with attribute names and several rows of data, or tuples.